allenai/longformer/README.md

 from longformer import LongformerEncoderDecoderForConditionalGeneration model = LongformerEncoderDecoderForConditionalGeneration.from_pretrained(downloaded_checkpoint, gradient_checkpointing=True)
 ```

-Check the script `scripts/summarization.py` for an example of how to use the model.
+- Check the script `scripts/summarization.py` for an example of how to use the model.

+- Make sure to use the huggingface/transformers fork specified in `requirements.txt`.

 **\*\*\*\*\* New July 23rd, 2020: Speed degradation \*\*\*\*\***